bitquery/graphql-docs/docs/Examples/dexTrades/dex-trading-data-api.md

 Protocols are basically rules or behavior to explain how a system will work.
 In the context of DEX, A DEX protocol is a set of smart contracts showing how DEX will work.
 When a protocol is deployed by any entity on the blockchain, it becomes an actual exchange.
 For example, Uniswap is an exchange and a protocol.
 Uniswap protocol deployed by the Uniswap team created the Uniswap exchange.
 In the case of PancakeSwap, the exchange is PancakeSwap, but the protocol is still Uniswap.

-## How to check if exchange is indexed by Bitquery?
+## How to check if an exchange is indexed by Bitquery?

 If Bitquery index a protocol (ex - Uniswap v2 protocol), therefore any other exchange which is implemented this Uniswap V2, we have already indexed them.
 We might not be naming them, but you can get their trades using [**this API**](https://ide.bitquery.io/query/pzizr56shpq6wQrX), by simply replacing exchangeAddress with that exchange's factory address.